jdebacker/UN-OG-Training/docs/book/OG/intro.md

 * How country calibrations interact
 * Installing OG-Core
 * Running the model
+  * Excerise to run
-* Changing parameters and running the model (exercises here, just with SS)
+* Changing parameters and running the model (exercises here where change various parameters, just with SS)
 * Interpreting output
   * Exercises to use plot and table functions
 * Detailing model parameters that would calibrate with country model